pencil-code/pencil-code/doc/paper/paper.md

 Among the currently 83 developers with check-in permission, there are currently 16 owners who can give others check-in permission.
 Of the developers, 34 have done more than 34 commits.
-%JS: is -> are
-%Further developments and interactions between developers and users is Further developments and interactions between developers and users are
-%JS.
-being promoted through annual user meetings since 2004 and a newsletters since 2020.
+Further developments and interactions between developers and users are being promoted through annual user meetings since 2004 and a newsletters since 2020.
 Since 2016, a steering committee of five elected owners reviews the